Essay

 Why a trace fits decode

-This model generated these tokens, and it did so by correctly evolving its internal computation one step at a time.
+This model generated these tokens by correctly evolving its internal computation one step at a time.

 • here is the state before step 0,